-A first-order RC low-pass filter at the input of the ADC can serve two functions: limit the noise from input circuitry and provide isolation from ADC S/H switching.
-The LTC2216/LTC2215 have a very broadband S/H circuit, DC to 400MHz.
-This can be used in a wide range of applications, therefore, it is not possible to provide a single recommended RC filter.
+A first order RC low pass filter at the input of the ADC can serve two functions: limit the noise from input circuitry and provide isolation from ADC S/H switching.
+The LTC2209 has a very broadband S/H circuit, DC to 700MHz; it can be used in a wide range of applications; therefore, it is not possible to provide a single recommended RC filter.

-Figures 3 and 4 show two examples of input RC filtering for two ranges of input frequencies.
+Figures 3, 4a and 4b show three examples of input RC filtering at three ranges of input frequencies.
 In general it is desirable to make the capacitors as large as can be tolerated-this will help suppress random noise as well as noise coupled from the digital circuitry.
-The LTC2216/LTC2215 do not require any input filter to achieve data sheet specifications; however, no filtering will put more stringent noise requirements on the input drive circuitry.
+The LTC2209 does not require any input filter to achieve data sheet specifications; however, no filtering will put more stringent noise requirements on the input drive circuitry.